Muzammal-Naseer/starter-academic/content/authors/talal/_index.md

 - Grad Students
 ---

-Sheng works on vision problems within open-set constraints.
-He is developing algorithms to discover novel categories during training and testing.
+Talal works in video understanding.
+He is developing adapter modules to align pre-trained foundational vision language models with videos without compromising their zero-shot performance.
+He is also working on efficient models for temporal modeling for videos.

 **Research Outputs**